AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

 >[!NOTE]
 >
->The following procedure is described using sample names for AEM objects such as node, properties, and folders.
+>The following procedure is described using sample names for AEM objects such as nodes, properties, and folders.
 >
 >If you follow these steps using the names, the resultant template should appear similar to the following snapshot: